Colonel Michael Alcantara,

 In August 2015, he was appointed Commanding Officer of the French Forces in Gabon.
 Promoted to Major general the 1st of August 2016, he was appointed in Paris as deputy of the vice-chief of the General Staff, in charge of resources and organization of the Army.
 The 1st of September 2018, he was promoted Lieutenant general and appointed in Lille, as commander of the land forces.

-General (ret.)
-Jean-Paul PALOMÉROS
+General (Ret.)
+Jean-Paul Paloméros

-Senior Advisor, CEIS-Avisa Partners, and former NATO Supreme Allied Commander Transformation (SACT)
+Former NATO Supreme Allied Commander Transformation